drduh/macOS-Security-and-Privacy-Guide/README.md

 You can block trackers with [uBlock Origin Lite](https://chromewebstore.google.com/detail/ublock-origin-lite/ddkjiahejlhfcafbddmgiahcphecmpfh).

 Change the default search engine from Google to reduce additional tracking.
+Google search queries are linked to your Google Account if signed in, and contribute to an advertising profile even in Incognito mode.

+To change: *Settings → Search engine → Manage search engines → Set as default.*

+See [Search engines](#search-engines) below for recommended alternatives.

 Disable [DNS prefetching](https://www.chromium.org/developers/design-documents/dns-prefetching) (see also [DNS Prefetching and Its Privacy Implications](https://www.usenix.org/legacy/event/leet10/tech/full_papers/Krishnan.pdf) (pdf)).
 Note that Chrome [may attempt](https://github.com/drduh/macOS-Security-and-Privacy-Guide/issues/350) to resolve DNS using Google's `8.8.8.8` and `8.8.4.4` public nameservers.